-We have taken the following steps to identify and assess supplier conflict mineral sourcing risk in the 2015 reporting period:
+We have taken the following steps to identify and assess supplier conflict mineral sourcing risk in the 2016 reporting period:

-- We surveyed all our potential in-scope suppliers to determine the status of any 3TGs contained in products and materials supplied to Diodes during the 2015 reporting period which are ultimately sold on to customers in our products.
-We identified 86 such suppliers.
+- We surveyed all our potential in-scope suppliers to determine the status of any 3TGs contained in products and materials supplied to Diodes during the 2016 reporting period which are ultimately sold on to customers in our products.
 The survey utilized the CFSI CMRT which requests a list of all SORs from which its 3TGs were ultimately sourced, which may require that the same inquiry be made to sub-tier suppliers. - The survey was conducted in accordance with the OECD Guidance as tailored for our role as a downstream company.
-Supplier CMRT submissions were reviewed to validate that they were completed correctly and to identify any contradictions or inconsistencies. - Of the 86 potential suppliers of products containing 3TG who were surveyed, 75 were determined to be actual suppliers of products containing 3TG during the 2015 reporting period.
-We received survey responses from all 86 suppliers, with many being referred back following our checking, validation and due diligence activities.
+Supplier CMRT submissions were reviewed to validate that they were completed correctly and to identify any contradictions or inconsistencies. - · We received survey responses from all suppliers, with many being referred back following our checking, validation and due diligence activities.